mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 ```

 In the GitLab client SDK, it parses the error following exactly this structure
-via function `parseError(...)`.
+via the function `parseError(...)`.
 If we take a step back, an API error is created in the following way.
 If the
 HTTP response is successful or cached, it is not considered as an error.
 Else,
 we retrieve the response body as bytes and parse it.
 The parsing logic is split
-into 2 steps: 1) we verify if this is a valid JSON format by unmarshalling it
+into 2 steps: 1) we verify if this is a valid JSON format by unmarshaling it
 via the `json.Unmarshal` function; 2) then, we parse the fields one by one and
 create a string representation of the error.
 Finally, the function returns a
 reference of the structure `*ErrorResponse`, which encapsulates both the raw